evolvingstuff/vdw2/content/posts/growing-pains-reduced-60-percent-by-monthly-vitamin-d.md

  **Personal note**

-I often had growing pains in my legs as a child living in <a href="/posts/us-cities-with-least-amount-of-sunshine-top-15-all-in-washington" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: US Cities with least amount of sunshine - top 15 all in Washington">cloudy Seattle</a>.
+I often had growing pains in my legs as a child living in [cloudy Seattle](/posts/us-cities-with-least-amount-of-sunshine-top-15-all-in-washington).

 Most likely I was vitamin D deficient.

-Also, my mom smoked - and <a href="/posts/smoking-reduces-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Smoking reduces vitamin D - many studies">smoke is known to decrease vitamin D</a>
+Also, my mom smoked - and [smoke is known to decrease vitamin D](/posts/smoking-reduces-vitamin-d-many-studies)

 A hint that I was vitamin D deficient - I got a sunburn virtually every year.